justin-sem/Personal-Webpage-Draft/README.md

 This is my personal web page draft created with HTML5 and CSS3 only.

-It is just a very simply web page in order for me to be more familiar with html and css.
+It is just a very simply web page in order for me to play with html and css.